Daliys/UnityRealPlayTester/DIAGNOSTICS_GUIDE.md

 ## FailureBundleWriter - Automatic Artifact Collection

 When a test fails, call `FailureBundleWriter.WriteFailureBundle()` to collect all diagnostic artifacts.
+In v1.2.1+, `TestRunner` calls it automatically on timeouts and exceptions.

 ### Basic Usage